-People often use cannabidiol to potentially help manage common symptoms like pain and stress.
+People often use cannabidiol to help manage common symptoms like pain and stress potentially.
 The modern CBD industry offers products in several forms, allowing users to choose the method that suits their needs best.

 Consumers can ingest cannabidiol with edibles or administer it sublingually (under the tongue) tinctures.
 They can also apply it topically through lotions and creams.

 With high-quality CBD, your health and wellness goals will dictate much of your choice in both form and formulation.

 Edibles, CBD oil, and tinctures may provide a more systemic effect that typically lasts longer.
 Topical CBD may soothe local areas like sore muscles and joints.